top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 A prior implementation for intersection coordination was already available from the 2016's MIT class.
 The principle was simple: when the Duckiebot comes at an intersection, it stops at the red line and is able to detect with the april tags if there is or not a traffic light.
 In the case with a traffic light, the Duckiebot detects the frequency at which the traffic light is blinking and acts based on the road rules.
 Otherwise, the Duckiebot detects the frequency at which the other bots are blinking and adjusts its emitted frequency depending on its state.

-Two modules can be distiguished:
+Two modules can be distinguished:

 - LED emission and detection
 - Coordination based on the detected signals